American Triple Tiara of Thoroughbred Racing

 The Triple Tiara of Thoroughbred Racing, formerly known as the Filly Triple Crown, is a set of three horse races in the United States which is open to three-year-old fillies.
-Presently, the only official Triple Tiara is the three race series in New York; they are: the Acorn Stakes, run at Belmont Park at a distance of 1+1/16 mi, the Coaching Club American Oaks, run at Saratoga Race Course at a distance of 1+1/8 mi, and the Alabama Stakes, run at Saratoga at a distance of 1+1/4 mi.
+Presently, the only official Triple Tiara is the three race series in New York: the Acorn Stakes, run at Belmont Park at a distance of 1+1/16 mi, the Coaching Club American Oaks, run at Saratoga Race Course at a distance of 1+1/8 mi, and the Alabama Stakes, run at Saratoga at a distance of 1+1/4 mi.

 History

 There have been attempts to develop a "Filly Triple Crown" or a Triple Tiara for fillies only, but no set series of three races consistently remained in the public eye.
 At least four different configurations of races have been designated as such.
 Two fillies won the series of the Kentucky Oaks, the Pimlico Oaks (now the Black-Eyed Susan Stakes), and the Coaching Club American Oaks, in 1949 and 1952, but the racing press did not designate either accomplishment as a "triple crown".
 The New York Racing Association designated three of its races as a filly triple crown of sorts, but the races so designated changed over the years.
 Eight fillies won variations of the NYRA Triple Tiara between 1968 and 1993.